 When I worked as Director of Communications on 1 June 2009, I discovered that the work students assigned in the Information Office, which was under my stead, were not honest with their daily records.
 I reprimanded them and filed a complaint to the Work Student Service Program office for investigation and possible disciplinary action.

-Then I also questioned why these work students got the yearly outstanding rating despite their irregularities in their work and daily time record.
-I was surprised that on two occasions, the president confronted me, telling me to go “slow” with these work students.
-My formal complaint was never responded to.
+Then I also questioned why these work students got the yearly outstanding rating despite their work and daily time record irregularities.
+I was surprised that the president confronted me on two occasions, telling me to go “slow” with these work students.
+The administration never responded to my formal complaint.

 Ironically, three of these dishonest work students ended up being assigned to the president’s office the following semester.

-One very heavy straw that the CPU President placed on the camel’s back was when my salary/benefit was diminished.
-They said I don’t deserve to receive an honorarium because I was transferred from director to assistant chaplain, which does not have a monthly honorarium.
+The CPU President placed a heavy straw on the camel’s back when he diminished my salary/benefit.
+They said I didn’t deserve an honorarium because he appointed me from the director position to an assistant chaplain, which does not have a monthly honorarium.

 Realizing that it’s about time that I do something to redeem my dignity, I filed a case with the National Labor Relationships Commission, which included, among others, a complaint about the illegal diminution of salary and benefits.

 My journey to search for justice wasn’t easy.
 It was a “Goliath” in itself.
 Some commented that I would never win the case.
-Two noted Centralians talked to me and told me to give up the case because I was fighting a “Goliath.”
+Two noted CPU alumni talked to me and told me to give up my labour case because I was fighting a “Goliath.”

 Those who have the wisdom to know what’s just and unjust encouraged me to be strong and pursue my fight for justice.